School profile Verified 2 June 2026

 The GL Assessment 11+ entrance test format

-KEVIGS uses the Lincolnshire Consortium of Grammar Schools 11+ arrangements rather than a separate school-only paper.
+The Lincolnshire Consortium of Grammar Schools 11+ arrangements apply for Year 7 entry; there is no separate school-only paper.

 Assessment route